The Psychology Of Cutting Your Hair At Home

 ”

 For Castelar and Evans, a spirit of disruption also fueled their home cuts.
 Evans says she’d rather deal with the fallout from her talent management team than ask for permission to change her hair, while Castelar cites a cultural beauty standard for women that’s so intertwined with long hair; for her, buzzing it short felt like a dare.
-Dismissing convention can also prompt a dopamine hit, according to Dr. Deggs-White.
+Dismissing convention can also prompt a dopamine hit, according to Dr. Degges-White.
 “Breaking the rules a little bit always feels good,” she says.
 “There's a rush you get when you do something unexpected — a new pathway is forging in your old neurons in the brain.”

 Advertisement

 Whether triggered by a sense of play, a need for security, or a desire to break up the monotony of life at home, cutting our own hair is, at its core, a form of self-expression that can signal an emotional release.
-“It's emotionally exhausting to bear the weight of COVID-19,” Dr. Deggs-White recognizes.
+“It's emotionally exhausting to bear the weight of COVID-19,” Dr. Degges-White recognizes.
 “There's something out there that we can't even see — especially for those who don’t know someone who has been diagnosed with or who has lost a life from the virus.
 It's still got its grip on us; we're still under pressure.”

 While this pandemic has amplified the psychological drivers connected to why we cut our hair, they aren’t exactly new.
 “We know that during major life transitions — marriages, moves, illnesses, losses — women sometimes define these times with a change in their appearance,” Dr. Diller points out.
 “It’s possible that cutting hair or changing styles during COVID is a way for women to use their appearance to make a statement marking this world event.”